stoplightio/studio/docs/Basics/01-working-with-projects.md

 ### From Git

 Projects typically map directly to a **Git repository**.
 Git allows you to easily version files, track changes, and collaborate with others in a distributed manner.
-Studio offers native Git integration, allowing you to create projects directly from your existing repositories in Github, Bitbucket, GitLab, and any other source control provider that speaks the Git protocol.
+Studio offers native Git integration, allowing you to create projects directly from your existing repositories in Github, Bitbucket, GitLab, and any other source control provider that uses the Git protocol.

-To create a project from an existing Git repository, simply enter the repository URL in the "Open Git Project" dialog in the Studio startup screen and click "Clone":
+To create a project from an existing Git repository, enter the repository URL in the **Open Git Project** area of the Studio startup screen, and then select **Clone**.

 ![Start from an existing Git repo](../../assets/images/studio-open-git-project-pre-filled.png)